ILC-IT/d2rTerrorZonesAlarms/README.md

+# v1.30
+- **New feature**: new button to mute the app within a specific time range.
+- You can edit the start hour and end hour in the mute dialog.
+With 'Mute' on, the app will remain active but alarms will be muted during your chosen time period.
+- If you tick 'Mute' and also 'Use Best Zones' (by default: throne, tal rasha, chaos), the app will remain muted, triggering alarms only for those Best Zones.

 # v1.20
 - **New feature**: now logs current zone in a sqlite database with their timestamp when `alarm` minute has passed.
 - By default, it will auto delete data with *x=3* days old.
 A code snippet is provided inside EndlessService-checkApi() to give the ability to auto delete the DB with *x* days old.